chtoucas/Abc/README.md

 - Methods that return something should have the attribure `Pure`.
 It is not mandatory but it clearly states that the result should not be ignored.
 - Use nullable attributes whenever necessary.
+- Seal classes unless they are designed with extensibility in mind.

 ### TODOs